Pekin Community High School yearbook featured in 'best of' yearbook publication

 Herff Jones, a leading provider of graduation and educational products and services designed to inspire achievement and create memorable experiences for students, publishes “Portfolio” annually.
 Of the thousands of yearbooks the company prints, Herff Jones selected 477 schools nationwide to be represented in what PCHS yearbook adviser Alyson Smith termed “the yearbook of yearbooks.”
 PCHS was one of six schools in Illinois to be selected for inclusion in the 2020 edition of "Portfolio.”

-“I think the staff worked incredibly hard,” said Smith.
+“I think the staff worked incredibly hard,” Smith said.
 “They strove to include more students than we ever have in years prior.
 Our templates were more difficult to work with than in other years because we used different themes throughout the book.
 The theme (of the 2018-2019 “Pekinian”) was Y[our] Story.
 We were trying to different students’ stories from different perspectives throughout the book.”

 The featured entry from the 2018-2019 Pekinian was a sports page that Smith believes was selected for its dynamic photography and eye-catching layout.
 The page that appeared in the 2018 edition of “Portfolio” was “Dragon Spotlight,” a feature on the school’s talent show.
 Samantha Curtis, a PCHS senior and this year’s Pekinian editor-in-chief, is in her third year on the yearbook staff and is pleased to have contributed to two publications that have been featured in “Portfolio.”